MeghaGajbhiye/PSFT-Workshop/Lab100/LabGuide100.md

 4. You should shortly get an email with login details.

 ## Part 2.
 View Service Limit.

 During the workshop, you might face problems related to service limit.
-Please check if you have enough availability of resource in your Availability Domain or else change the Availability Domain to 1/2/3 as per the availbility.
+Please check if you have enough availability of resource in your Availability Domain or else change the Availability Domain to 1/2/3 as per the resource availbility.

 1. To check the service limit, navigate to the three-line menu on the top left and click on Governance -> Limits, Quotas and Usage.